Stewtheking/Helvellyn/README.md

 ![img](https://github.com/Stewtheking/Helvellyn/blob/main/Images%20H/helvellyn%20td.jpg)

-If you assemble one, I would advise soldering (1)diodes, then (2)controller headers, then (3)switches, then (4)controller, or you are going to run into clearance issues.
-Everything else is self-explanatory.
+If you assemble one, I would advise soldering (1)diodes, then (2)controller headers, then (3)install the pcb-mount stabs then (4)switches, then (5)controller, before assembling the rest of the hardware.